 We are likely to pursue these legitimate interests by contacting you by email, post or social media.
 We may also contact you by telephone.

 Information about how you can manage the ways that we contact you, including how to opt out, is outlined below.

 Under the General Data Protection Regulation (GDPR) our processing is necessary for the performance of your student contract and for the legitimate interests of the University.

 The data we hold

+Your name and contact details are first collected by the University upon application and again at graduation to ensure that the University’s core purpose can be undertaken.
 The Alumni Relations and Development team maintain a record of all former students of the University and, therefore, we hold a record of the degree you are awarded in perpetuity.
 Graduation information is published each year in graduation books and is therefore considered to be in the public domain.
 If we become aware that your name has changed we will update our records to reflect this, keeping a record of your previous name to ensure you can be identified.

 Unless you have requested otherwise, your data will be used and processed for a full range of communications, this is likely to include:

 Data Analysis and Updating Your Details